-Best AI Palm Reading Apps in 2026: Honest Comparison (Free vs Paid, Accuracy Tested)
+Best AI Palm Reading Apps 2026: Free vs Paid Compared

-The best palm reading apps in 2026 compared side by side.
-AI scanners vs live readers, free tiers, subscription pricing, iOS vs Android, and a published accuracy methodology.
+The best palm reading apps in 2026 compared: AI scanners vs live readers, free tiers, real pricing, privacy policies, and a DIY test to judge any app's accuracy.

 Search the App Store for "palm reading" and you'll find dozens of apps promising to analyze your hand.
 Most of them do not read your palm at all.
 They ask for your birthday, run a fake scan animation, and return the same fortune-cookie text they returned yesterday.